Zhunaidm/upload-documents/README.md

 # Flow of application

 ## Viewing Customers
-- On the customers tab you can
+#### On the customers tab you can
 - View each customer assigned to you as a RM
 - Filter by name or email
 - View each customers documents
 - Create Docuement Requests for a customer
 - View the generated URL for customer upload
 - Download the file if the customer has completed the upload.

 ## Viewing Documents
-- On the documents tab you can
+#### On the documents tab you can
 - View each document request for customers assigned to you
 - Filter by customer, status of document request and order by the created at field
 - Create Docuement Requests for a customer
 - View the generated URL for customer upload
 - Download the file if the customer has completed the upload.

 ## Viewing Notifications
+### On the notifications tab you can
+- Filter by read and unread notifications and order by the created at field
+- You can mark individual notifications as read or click a button to mark all.
+- Unread notifications will be highlighted in grey.
 - The title of the notifications tab will show the number of new notifications that are not marked as read
     - For now it is just when a customer completes a Document Request
-- On the notifications tab you can
- - Filter by read and unread notifications and order by the created at field
- - You can mark individual notifications as read or click a button to mark all.
- - Unread notifications will be highlighted in gre.

 ## Creating a Document Request
 - A document request can be generated through the customer in the customers tab or on the Documents Tab